kintrix007/blog/contributing-to-nixpkgs/index.md

 make install
 ```

-Let's copy over the actual build and install commands.
-We already have cloning
+Let's copy over the actual build and install commands into [the
-the repo figured out declaratively with `fetchGit`.
+derivation](./vlc-bittorrent-2.nix).
+We already have cloning the repo figured
+out declaratively with `fetchGit`.

 ```nix
 { pkgs ? import <nixpkgs> { } }: